ftwkoopmans/goat/README.md

 The Geneset Ordinal Association Test (GOAT) is a parameter-free permutation-based algorithm for geneset enrichment analysis of preranked genelists.
-The algorithm is computationally efficient and completes in the order of seconds.
+The full algorithm is computationally efficient and completes in the order of seconds and within 1 second when using precomputed null distributions.
 Validations using synthetic data show that estimated geneset p-values are well calibrated under the null hypothesis and invariant to geneset size.
 Application to various real-world proteomics and gene expression studies demonstrates that GOAT consistently identifies more significant Gene Ontology terms as compared to alternative methods.

-This method has not been published yet but a preprint that describes the method in more detail is available, please cite it when using the early-access version of GOAT;
+The GOAT algorithm has not been published yet but a preprint is available, please cite it when using the early-access version of GOAT;

 _Koopmans, F. (2023).
-The GOAT algorithm for geneset enrichment analysis._ BioRxiv preprint will be available soon.

-An user-friendly webtool is also available, perform your GOAT analyses online at [https://ftwkoopmans.github.io/goat](https://ftwkoopmans.github.io/goat)
+GOAT: efficient and robust identification of geneset enrichment._ [https://doi.org/10.1101/2023.12.10.570979](https://doi.org/10.1101/2023.12.10.570979).

+## Online tool

+This GitHub repository contains the source-code for the GOAT R package and shows how to use it.
+Alternatively, check out the GOAT online tool at [https://ftwkoopmans.github.io/goat](https://ftwkoopmans.github.io/goat)

 ## Installation